iraana/Capstone-Project/docs/DEVELOPER_NOTES.md

 ## TODO

-- Analytics
-- Robust testing
-- Annihilate .env from commit history somehow
 - Mobile responsiveness, ensure there is a good UI/UX on mobile devices
 - Accessibility standards (can navigate with keyboard, alt-text for images, etc.)
-- Dark Mode full integration
-- Account creation email confirmation, possible MFA as well

-- Delete dishes
-- Delete menus
-- Reviews
-- ViewReviews
 - Favicon

-- Add Menu:
-  - Add "successfully saved" message and possibly reroute
-  - Fix issue where very menu saves to Monday

-- Edit Menu:
-  - Fix issue where every item in the "MenuDishes" table appears when editing any menu.
-(I believe this is because of the way the menus are being fetched, only be the date)
-  - Allow current menu items stock to be changed
-  - Allow adding of dishes
-  - Save menu button
-  - Cancel button

 ## Library Choices